LuChenLab/ViMCA-MIL/README.md

    and the attention scores are used to prioritize mutations without requiring mutation-level labels.
 Robustness is assessed with 100 independent resampling runs followed by 10 full-data refittings to obtain mean attention scores.

-Using this framework, we identified high-frequency stable mutations in nonstructural proteins (Nsps), notably **Nsp1:S135R** and **Nsp13:R392C** emerged in Omicron, which are associated with serum TNF-α levels and were experimentally validated to enhance viral replication while attenuating pulmonary pathogenicity.

 </br>